alexsieusahai/bitGun/README.md

 A codeforces test suite.
 ##todo
 - build an editor for _config.yml_
+- implement jump to a certain number
+    - use this to jump to contest areas instead of just bringing the user to the file
 - incorporate tutorials for problems and some interface for the user to access it (maybe a keyword?)
 - find a solution for compiling and running for an arbitrary specified language that's better than what I have now
 - let the user sort the problems by tags